Increase 3 times your chances of landing an offer Register ×

 Work with us

-If you want to break into management consulting, your resume is going to be crucial.
+If you want to break into management consulting, your resume, together with networking , is going to be crucial.

 This might seem obvious, but many consulting applicants hugely overlook the importance of writing a good resume.
 The numbers speak for themselves, though.
 Typically, 60%+ of candidates will be cut right off the bat based on their resumes.
 By the numbers, this then makes the resume the single biggest difference-maker in the whole selection process.